motokimura/deeplearning-papernotes/notes/2017-efficient-3d-tracking-w-semantic-segmentation.md

 #### Thoughts

-- Authors present one of the good utilizations of the OSM or imcomplete (e.g., not fully 3D) maps data for urban navigation
+- Authors present one of the good utilizations of the OSM or imcomplete (e.g., not fully 3D) map data for urban navigation